-5.1 There is no effect on the policy framework and procedures rules

-6. Equality Impact Assessment

-6.1 There are no equality implications arising from this report

-7. Well-being of Future Generations (Wales) Act 2015 implications
+- 5.1 There is no effect on the policy framework and procedures rules - 6.
+Equality Impact Assessment - 6.1 There are no equality implications arising from this report - 7.
+Well-being of Future Generations (Wales) Act 2015 implications

-7.1 The well-being goals identified in the Act were considered in the preparation of this report.
+- 7.1 The well-being goals identified in the Act were considered in the preparation of this report.
 It is considered that there will be no significant or unacceptable impacts upon the achievement of well-being goals/objectives as a result of this report.

-8. Financial implications
+- 8. Financial implications

-8.1 There are no financial implications associated with this report.
+- 8.1 There are no financial implications associated with this report.

-9. Recommendation
+- 9. Recommendation

+- 9.1 That Cabinet

-- 9.1 The Audit Committee is recommended to: - a) Note the content of the report and b) Make a recommendation to Cabinet the cessation of the Community Action Fund and the transfer of the £285,000 funding back into the Medium Term Financial Strategy for consideration when setting the budget for 2019-20 to 2022-23.
+- a) Note the content of the report and

+- b) Approves the cessation of the Community Action Fund and the transfer of the £285,000 funding back into the Medium Term Financial Strategy for consideration when setting the budget for 2019-20 to 2022-23.

+K Watson

-K Watson Head of Legal and Regulatory Services
+Head of Legal and Regulatory Services